cse80/cse80.github.io/_syllabus/su17/week01.md

   - What is the command line?
   - Basic shell usage
 lectureSummary: |
+  If you're interested, check out
+  [this video](https://www.youtube.com/watch?v=qv5b1Xowxdk) of an old school Altair 8800 with tape reader input and a teletype terminal.

   Start thinking about file structures.
 What file structure or directory organization would be helpful for you in this class?
 For other classes?
   For personal work?
 Media?
 Other files?